jconorgrogan/Riemann-Zeta-Function-zeta-3-and-6-/Computational Complexity of the zeta function.md

-# Computational Complexity and Hypercube Refinement
+# Zeta Function, Computational Complexity and Generalized Hypercubes

 Consider that for each fixed dimension \(n\) and scale \(p\), you have a grid forming an \(n\)-dimensional hypercube with \((p+1)^n\) vertices.
 Suppose the “computation” you must perform is a full comparison of a chosen “reference” vertex to every other vertex in the grid.
 In essence, you are measuring how “difficult” it is to characterize one vertex in relation to the entire configuration.